Alexander Zehnder: Research

-Awards and honours
+Honours and awards

 Zehnder was elected a member of the Royal Netherlands Academy of Arts and Sciences in 1990.
-In 1999 he was elected a foreign member of the Russian Academy of Sciences.
-Zehnder also became member of the Swiss Academy of Engineering Sciences in 1999.
-Zehnder was awarded the Order of Merit of the Federal Republic of Germany (Cross of Merit 1st Class) in 2010.
-Singapore awarded Zehnder the Pingat Bakti Masyarakat in 2017.
-In 2019 he was elected a member of the Academia Europaea.
+In 1998, he received an honorary doctorate from the University Henri-Poincaré in Nancy, France.
+In 1999, he was elected a member of the Swiss Academy of Engineering Sciences and a foreign member of the Russian Academy of Sciences.
+In 2010, he received the Order of Merit of the Federal Republic of Germany, Cross of Merit 1st Class.
+Singapore awarded Zehnder the Pingat Bakti Masyarakat (Public Service Medal) in 2017.
+In 2019, he was elected a member of Academia Europaea.
+In July 2024, he received an honorary doctorate from Nanyang Technological University.
+In December 2025, President Tamás Sulyok of Hungary awarded Zehnder the Officer's Cross of the Order of Merit of Hungary for his contributions to Hungarian science and his role in the renewal of the HUN-REN network.